steffichern/steffichern.github.io/_pages/about.md

 🎓 Hi everyone!
 I'm Steffi, currently an undergraduate senior studying Statistics and Machine Learning at Carnegie Mellon University, seeking opportunities to pursue a Ph.D. degree in NLP/ Computer Science starting Fall 2025.

-✨ My research interests lie at the intersection of natural language processing (NLP) and machine learning (ML).
+🧠 My research interests lie at the intersection of natural language processing (NLP) and machine learning (ML).
 I'm particularly interested in developing reliable methods for aligning and evaluating large language models (LLMs).

 🚀 In this rapidly evolving field, I strive to contribute to the advancement of techniques that ensure the trustworthiness and robustness of LLMs.

+✨ I'm fortunate to have received an honorable mention for the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

 <!-- 🚀 In this rapidly evolving field, I strive to contribute towards establishing more reliable and comprehensive evaluation frameworks to better understand the capabilities and limitations of existing AI systems, thereby enhancing their trustworthiness and ensuring their behaviors follow human intentions. -->